kkk020719/CO2-Emission-Data-Analysis-/Final_Project/README.txt

-This is a project for COMP202 and in this project, it serves the function to analyze data files containing recorded CO2 emissions per country in the past 267 years
+This project serves the function to analyze data files containing recorded CO2 emissions per country in the past 267 years

+There will be several modules for this project which includes data_clean_up.py, add_continents.py, build_countries.py, and plot_data.py and I included a description and some examples for each function in these modules.
+And the image files are some of the graphs plotted after organizing and cleaning up the data given in order to perform some empirical analysis.

-About the data
+# About the data

 The data shared with you in the large text file is real data, collected and share by the researchers at Our World in Data.